Ron Agam Follows in His Father’s Footsteps With New Lenticular Art

 “With my dad, his palette of colors was unlimited,” Ron says.
 “Maybe subconsciously the reason why I am sometimes using a lot of colors is also because I grew up around it.”

-For more information about the art of Ron Agam, contact our gallery consultants at (800) 521-9654 ext.
+For more information about the art of Ron Agam, register for our exciting live online auctions or contact our gallery consultants at (800) 521-9654 ext.
 4 during business hours or email@example.com.